-By requiring approval in only one state, the insurance company eliminates the expenses it would have in filing in other states.
-It eliminates the variations in benefits, premium rate requirements and all the other variations needed to meet the other state's requirements.
-On the other hand, it still must meet the benefits and premium rate limits that are mandated by the ACA.
+By needing to fulfill the requirement of approval of their product in only one state, the insurance company eliminates the expenses it would otherwise have in filing in all other states in which it chooses to do business.
+It eliminates the variations in benefits, premium rate requirements and all the other variations that would be needed to meet each of the other state's requirements.

+On the other hand, the insurance company must still meet the minimum essential benefits and premium rate limits that are federally mandated by the ACA.

-Theoretically, an insurance company whose policy is approved in a state with the fewest number of additional mandates can price the product at a lower premium than the insurance company whose policy is approved in a state with additional mandates.
+Theoretically, an insurance company whose policy is approved in a state with the fewest number of additional mandates can price

+In the ... individual markets, sophistication leans heavily in the favor of the insurance company. the product at a lower premium than the insurance company whose policy is approved in a state with additional mandates.